NotIntense/RainbowTagsLabAPI/README.md

 # RainbowTags
-LabAPI port of RainbowTags from NotIntense that was a port of from [Exiled's RainbowTags](https://github.com/NotIntense/RainbowTags)
+LabAPI port of RainbowTags from NotIntense that was a port of [Exiled's RainbowTags](https://github.com/NotIntense/RainbowTags)

 ## Configuration